If you think your smartphone is good enough to capture the best bits of your summer holiday, think again.

 It’s certainly nigh-on indestructible, but in general its performance as a camera doesn’t outstrip that of the Fujifilm XP130, which costs around £100 less.
 Autofocus and zoom speed feel more sluggish than we’d like, 1080p video recording is capped at 30fps (the XP130 manages a smoother 60fps), and still images, while fine at a glance, exhibit some noticeable purple and green fringing upon closer inspection.
 It doesn’t even have built-in Wi-Fi or Bluetooth, which all the other models here do.

 Most people will be better off with either the cheaper Fujifilm XP130 or the better-equipped, better-performing Olympus TG-5.
 However, lovers of extreme close-ups should consider the Ricoh WG-50 for its clever built-in macro light.

 Waterproof compact camera jargon explained

-Variable aperture: All the compacts in this round up have what are known as “variable aperture lenses” and you’ll often find this printed on the body or close to the lens.
-For example f/2.0-f/4.9 will be noted on the lens barrel as 1:2.0-4.9.
-In this instance the 2.0 and 4.9 figures refer to the maximum and minimum aperture the lens can achieve at either end of the zoom range.
+Variable aperture: All the compacts in this roundup have what are known as ‘variable aperture lenses’; you’ll often find this printed on the body or close to the lens.
+For example, f/2.0-f/4.9 will be noted on the lens barrel as 1:2.0-4.9.
+In this instance, the 2.0 and 4.9 figures refer to the maximum and minimum aperture the lens can achieve at either end of the zoom range.

-USB Charging: These days we see more and more cameras support USB charging and it’s an excellent feature to have.
-The batteries tough compacts use can be quite small and thus the battery life can be rather short.
+USB charging: These days, we see more and more cameras support USB charging and it’s an excellent feature to have.
+The batteries tough compacts use can be quite small, and thus battery life can be rather short.
 To ensure you don’t run out of power, most manufacturers equip their models with USB charging so you can top up as you go using a power bank or car charger.